 Vacancies for regular PhD positions at the University of Twente are offered on the vacancies website.

-Another way of enrolling into a PhD programme at the University of Twente is by arranging your own funding, for example, by means of a scholarship or sponsorship from your employer.
-In this case, all research projects are initiated on the basis of proposals submitted by graduate students as part of their application procedure.
+Another way of enrolling on a PhD programme at the University of Twente is by arranging your funding, for example, using a scholarship or sponsorship from your employer.
+In this case, all research projects are initiated based on proposals submitted by graduate students as part of their application procedure.

-Please note: we will only take a proposed research plan into consideration after you have made clear that an application to a scholarship provider or any other way of funding has been submitted or planned.
+Please note: we will only consider a proposed research plan after you have made clear that an application to a scholarship provider or any other way of funding has been submitted or planned.
 The University of Twente cannot offer fellowships or similar funding for PhD candidates.
-The department of your envisaged PhD supervisor may be able to help you with a letter of academic eligibility in order to apply for (scholarship)funds.
+The department of your envisaged PhD supervisor may be able to help you with a letter of academic eligibility to apply for (scholarship)funds.